-Congratulations also to Father Polland who will next week celebrate his Silver Jubillee (25th anniversary) since becoming a priest.
-We thank him for his years of service and for everything he does in helping us become closer to God each day.
+Congratulations to Father Polland who next week celebrates the Silver Jubilee of his ordination to the priesthood.
+We thank him for his years of service and for everything he does in leading us to be closer to God.

 G&T Partner, Simon Worden, took part in the event and commented: